 Dr. Derle Long is a veteran of over thirty years teaching experience in college, high school and junior high band programs.
 In addition to directing the overall ULM Band program, Dr. Long serves as principal conductor of the ULM Wind Ensemble, teaches courses in conducting, band literature, and band administration and supervision.
 He holds memberships in the National Band Association, Louisiana Music Educators Association, Music Educators National Conference, and the College Band Directors National Association.
 In addition to his other academic and professional activities, Dr. Long currently serves as Director of the School of Visual and Performing Arts.

-Dr. Jason Rinehart is in his sixth year as the Assistant Director of Bands and Director of Athletic Bands at the University of Louisiana at Monroe where he directs the Sound of Today, the Technical Fowls, the Symphonic Band and is also the Director of Orchestras.
+Dr. Jason Rinehart is in his seventh year as the Assistant Director of Bands and Director of Athletic Bands at the University of Louisiana at Monroe where he directs the Sound of Today, the Technical Fowls, the Symphonic Band and is also the Director of Orchestras.
 He has previously taught at the University of Missouri-Kansas City, Benedictine College, and St. Louis Community College.
 Jason received his Doctorate in Conducting from the University of Missouri-Kansas City.
 He also holds degrees from Texas Tech University (Bachelor of Music Education) and Southern Methodist University (Master in Conducting).
 In addition, Dr. Rinehart studied conducting with David Effron and Gunther Schuller at the Brevard Music Center.
 His conducting experience includes the Atchison Symphony, Kansas City Ballet, Fountain City and St. Louis Brass Bands, numerous collegiate orchestras and wind ensembles, and over thirty-five main stage operas and musicals.
 Dr. Rinehart is in demand as a clinician and has worked with ensembles in Louisiana, Kansas, Missouri, Texas, New Mexico, Oklahoma, Mississippi, California, Ohio and Illinois.
-Jason is in his fourth year as third horn with the Monroe Symphony Orchestra and has played with numerous orchestras in Texas, New Mexico, Kansas and Missouri.
-Dr. Rinehart has been involved with the drum and bugle corps activity for over 20 years beginning as a marching member with the Sky Ryders and Phantom Regiment and has previously taught with Pioneer, Capital Regiment, and Boston Crusaders.
+Jason is in his fifth year as third horn with the Monroe Symphony Orchestra and has played with numerous orchestras in Texas, New Mexico, Kansas and Missouri.
+Dr. Rinehart has been involved with the drum and bugle corps activity for over 20 years beginning as a marching member with the Sky Ryders and Phantom Regiment and has previously taught with Pioneer, Capital Regiment, the Boston Crusaders and the Glassmen.

 Larry Anderson is Director of Jazz and Percussion at the University of Louisiana- Monroe, a position he has held since 1988.
 Prior to his appointment at ULM, he was Director of Percussion at Union High School in Tulsa, Oklahoma, where he had a nationally recognized percussion ensemble and marching drumline.